Safety is the standard – a detailed look at BS 8524 and why it can no longer be used for fire curtains.

 5 Adexon Team (2023) The One reason why CE marking is legally required on all vertical fire curtains, Adexon.
 Available at: https://www.adexon-uk.com/why-ce-marking-is-legally-required/ (Accessed: 29 August 2023).

-6 Adexon Team (2023) How valid third-party certification reduces your risk to close to zero, Adexon.
+6 Adexon Team (2023) How valid third-party certification reduces your risk, Adexon.
 Available at: https://www.adexon-uk.com/how-valid-third-party-certification-reduces-your-risk/ (Accessed: 29 August 2023).

 7 Adexon Team (2023) Active fire curtain maintenance – and the 3 reasons fabric retention design matters, Adexon.
 Available at: https://www.adexon-uk.com/why-fabric-retention-design-on-fire-smoke-curtains-matters-a-lot/ (Accessed: 30 June 2023).